tue-es/rooflineDVFS/README.md

 *	*process.r*

-	An R-script to process the raw simulation data and output a database in CSV format (in results folder)
+	An R-script to process the raw simulation data and output a database in CSV format (in results folder).

 *	*graph.r*